teuben/QAC/workflows/workflow6.md

 	source 4 M100 (111.798250390625, 113.789949609375, 100.95, -32216.182759830859, -38130.95645359753, -1.4500548403448568, 4080)
 	source 5 M100 (113.673250390625, 115.664949609375, 102.7941, -31728.35052359162, -37537.014682193556, -1.4240412254478882, 4080)

-NOTE: *There is a missing restfreq issue in the 12m data (qtp_summary can't deal with it yet).
+NOTE: *There is a missing restfreq issue in the 12m data (qac_summary can't deal with it yet).
 It is a little hard to decipher, because the restfreq in spw 3 and 5 (hidden in source 3 and 5) are not that of CO(1-0).*

 Comparing the spectral coverage of the TP with that of the MS data, this is a prime candidate to narrow down the MS data size.